HenrikBengtsson/parallelly/revdep/problems.md

 * GitHub: NA
 * Source code: https://github.com/cran/scDiffCom
 * Date/Publication: 2021-08-17 07:20:05 UTC
-* Number of recursive dependencies: 245
+* Number of recursive dependencies: 248

 Run `revdep_details(, "scDiffCom")` for more info

 </details>

 ## In both

+*   checking for missing documentation entries ...
+WARNING
+    ```
+    Warning in fun(libname, pkgname) :
+      rgeos: versions of GEOS runtime 3.9.1-CAPI-1.14.2
+    and GEOS at installation 3.4.2-CAPI-1.8.2differ
+    All user-level objects in a package should have documentation entries.
+    See chapter ‘Writing R documentation files’ in the ‘Writing R
+    Extensions’ manual.
+    ```

 *   checking dependencies in R code ...
 NOTE
     ```